WyattBlue/auto-editor/github resources/docs.md

 ## Changing the Feel
 ###### a.k.a.
 Changing the padding
-You can change how much space (frames) their is between each cut by specifing the frame margin.
+You can change how much space (frames) their is between each cut by specifying the frame margin.
 The frame margin is how much frames there are on each side between the loud parts.

 ```terminal
  $ python auto-editor.py example.mp4 --frame_margin 1